amitchell05/100-days-of-code/log.md

 **Thoughts**: One of the biggest challenges is low self-esteem.
 I'm in a boss battle without the right attributes/skills.
 It's been hard to overcome.
 I will have to find resources to help me build it up.

+### Day 76: November 6, 2020

+**Today's Progress**: Both days were similar.
+I worked on more Edabit challenges, refactoring my solutions as I learned different ways of solving them.
+Today, I completed/"graduated" from Colt Steele's HTML section in his bootcamp online.
+The next sections cover CSS.

+**Thoughts**: As a side note, today's events have been inspiring and uplifting.
+I'm still struggling with figuring out when and how to become a front-end developer.
+I wonder if I should stop applying for apprenticeships and jobs until I'm ready.
+Yet, applying may give me the opportunity to know what my strengths are and what areas I need further develop.
+I hope I can find a healthy balance of studying and applying for jobs.

+### Day 77: November 7, 2020

+**Today's Progress**: Refer to Day 76 entry

+**Thoughts**: Refer to Day 76 entry